praekeltfoundation/vumi/docs/middleware/implementing.rst

 .. py:module:: vumi.middleware

-A middleware class provides four handler functions, one for processing each of the four kinds of message transports and applications typical sent and receive (i.e. inbound user messages, outbound user messages, event messages and failure messages).
+A middleware class provides four handler functions, one for processing each of the four kinds of messages transports and applications typical sent and receive (i.e. inbound user messages, outbound user messages, event messages and failure messages).